crazyuploader/TIL/python/check-if-a-variable-is-empty.md

-# Check If a Variable is Empty
+# Check If a String is Empty

-A variable can be checked if it's empty or not by following ways -
+A string can be checked if it's empty or not by following ways -

 ## Simple Way